hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 The rest of the page explains these steps in more detail.

+~> **Important:** Terraform Cloud only supports Azure DevOps connections which use the `dev.azure.com` domain.
+If your Azure DevOps project uses the older `visualstudio.com` domain, you will need to migrate using the [steps provided by Microsoft](https://docs.microsoft.com/en-us/azure/devops/release-notes/2018/sep-10-azure-devops-launch#switch-existing-organizations-to-use-the-new-domain-name-url).

 ## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Providers" settings for your organization.
 Click the "Add VCS Provider" button.